GeoSensorWebLab/asw-s3-mirror/README.markdown

 ## REQUIREMENTS

 A Node.js v14+ is required.
-NPM dependencies can be installed using `npm install`.
+NPM dependencies can be installed using `yarn install`.

 ## DEPLOYMENT